-Knowing your server’s IP address(s) can be a useful bit of information to have for various reasons.
-After all, other than your domain, the server’s IP is the main address used to reach the server.
-Knowing a server’s IPs may be necessary when making changes to: DNS, networking, and security.
-A server may have a single IP, or multiple IPs, sometimes you need a quick way double check since it’s easy to forget.
+Knowing your server's IP address(s) can be useful information to have for various reasons.
+After all, other than your domain, the server's IP is the main address used to reach the server.
+Knowing a server's IPs may be necessary when making changes to: DNS, networking, and security.
+A server may have a single IP, or multiple IPs, but sometimes, you may need a quick method to double-check since it's easy to forget.

-This tutorial will teach you how to check the IPs of any modern Linux server.
-To follow along will simply need access to the server via SSH or TTY.
+In this tutorial, we will show you how to verify the IPs of any modern Linux server.
+To follow along, you will simply need access to the server via SSH or TTY.

 - This tutorial requires basic knowledge of SSH and command line.